mcclayton/MarkovChains/README.md

 Experimenting with practical applications of first and higher order Markov Chains.

-## Build / Run Instructions
+## Build Instructions
-To Build:
+To Build all of the applications, run the following command:
 ```
 npm run build
 ```

+## Run Instructions

+### Run Instructions

-To Run Sentence Generator:
+To Run Sentence Generator, run the following command with parameters:
 ```
 npm run sentencegen <filepath> <markovModelOrder> <numOfSentencesToGenerate>
 ```